RunKingProgram/BinaryOptim-GRAMMAR/README.md

 # BinaryOptim-GRAMMAR(BinaryOpGR)
 # 1. Getting started
 ## 1.1	Downloading BinaryOpGR
-OptimGRAMMAR_binary can be downloaded https://github.com/RunKingProgram/BinaryOptim-GRAMMAR
+BinaryOpGR can be downloaded https://github.com/RunKingProgram/BinaryOptim-GRAMMAR .
-.
 It can be installed as a regular R package.
 ## 1.2	Installing BinaryOpGR
 BinaryOpGR links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
-These dependencies should be installed before installing OptimGRAMMAR_binary.
-In addition, OpGRbinary requires a recompiled PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2offset” under your run directory.
-Here is an example for installing OpGRbinary and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
+These dependencies should be installed before installing BinaryOpGR.
+In addition, OpGRbinary requires a recompiled PLINK2.0 Software with name “plink2ebv” under your run directory.
+We have tested HiRRM in CentOS 7, CentOS 7.5 ,Ubuntu 20 and Mac OS 10.15.
+Here is an example for installing BinaryOpGR and all its dependencies in an R session under Linux，MacOS or Windows Subsystem for Linux:
 ```
 install.packages(c("BEDMatrix", "data.table", "Rcpp", "RcppEigen", "RcppArmadillo"), repos = "https://cran.r-project.org/")
 system(“R CMD INSTALL BinaryOpGR_1.0_R4.0_MacOS.tgz”)
 ```
 # 2. Input
-BinaryOpGR requires the phenotype and genotype files in an PLINK BED data frame which also called PLINK 1 binary file and the structure of these files is described in http://www.cog-genomics.org/plink/1.9/formats#bed.
-How to prepare these data are describe below.
 ## 2.1 Phenotype
 Phenotype should place in the sixth column of “.fam” file.
 The missing phenotype value for quantitative traits is -9.
 ## 2.2 Genotypes